HPC-AI-Team/pexsi/doc/introduction.md

       matrices.
 This feature will facilitates the future integration with the Electronic Structure Infrastructure (ELSI) project.

-    - Experimental feature: integration with SymPack for LDLT factorization.
+    - Experimental feature: integration with symPACK for LDLT factorization.

     - Bug fix: Initialization variable pstat in interface with